Environmental Change and Sustainability, Department of Sciences - Adjunct Faculty

 Environmental Change and Sustainability

-University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach, on site at Langley, AFB, VA in the Natural Science program.
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach, on site in the DC Metro area for the Natural Science program.
 Specifically, we are seeking faculty for the following course:

 Environmental Change and Sustainability (NSCI 362): A scientific examination of the impact humans have had on the global environment in the current era, the Anthropocene.
 The goal is to apply scientific reasoning to evaluate human impact on the environment and strategies to mitigate this impact.
 Topics address sustainability as it relates to individual choices, collective responsibility, environmental stewardship, energy use, diet, and consumer behavior.
 Current scientific research is used to explore environmental issues such as population growth, climate change, resource depletion, biodiversity losses, food security, and the economic implications of making sustainable choices.